 Never underestimate a person's ability to be dumb.

 Postscript to this.
-Recently, I was talking to the wife of a friend and mentioned this story.
+Some years later, I was talking to the wife of a friend and mentioned this story.
 She got a good laugh, and said "Wow, that sounds like a former boss of mine!"

 You guessed it.
 Yep, it WAS a former boss of hers.

 Never underestimate a dumb person's ability to be remembered.